Karol Daniel Kadłubiec

-Prof. Dr Hab.
-Karol Daniel Kadłubiec (born 22 July 1937 in Karpętna) is a Polish ethnographer, folklorist and historian from the Zaolzie region of the Czech Republic.
-He specializes also in ethnology, history of language and dialectology, and in a studies of culture, folklore and language of Cieszyn Silesia and Zaolzie.
+Karol Daniel Kadłubiec (born 22 July 1937) is a Polish Czech ethnographer, folklorist and historian.
+He specializes also in ethnology, history of language and dialectology, and in a studies of culture, folklore and language of Cieszyn Silesia and Trans-Olza.

+Biography

-Kadłubiec graduated from Polish elementary school in Bystrzyca, Polish gymnasium in Czeski Cieszyn in 1955 and then from Slavic philology at the Charles' University in Prague in 1960.
+Kadłubiec graduated from Polish primary school in Bystřice, Polish gymnasium in Český Těšín in 1955 and then from Slavic philology at the Charles University in Prague in 1960.
 He earned a professor degree in 1994.

-He works at a Pedagogical Institute at the University of Ostrava from 1964 and later worked at the Charles' University in Prague as a head of department of Polish studies and folkloristic.
+He works at a Pedagogical Institute at the University of Ostrava from 1964 and later worked at the Charles University in Prague as a head of department of Polish studies and folkloristic.
 Kadłubiec is a head of Institute for Studies of Polish Ethnic in the Czech Republic at the University of Ostrava from 1990.
-He was a co-founder of ethnology department at the Silesian University in Cieszyn and co-founder and head of Folkloristic Section of General Committee of PZKO.
+He was a co-founder of ethnology department at the University of Silesia in Cieszyn and co-founder and head of Folkloristic Section of General Committee of PZKO.

 Kadłubiec is also active member of PZKO (Polish Educational and Cultural Union) and from 1965 is a chairman of MK PZKO Mistrzowice.

 He is author of several books and of about 600 scientific discourses and articles and long-time contributor to Zwrot magazine.